Why is my air filter not cooling

 Can a dirty air filter damage my HVAC system?

-Yes, a clogged air filter can put extra strain on your HVAC system, leading to increased wear and tear on components and potentially causing more serious issues down the line.
+Yes, a clogged air filter can restrict airflow and cause your HVAC system to work harder, leading to increased wear and tear on the components and potentially causing damage over time.

 Connect with certified professionals in your area